 How is osteosarcoma treated?

-For children, the best team approach includes the child’s doctor as well as other experts like pediatric oncologists and orthopedic surgeons.
+For children and teens, the best team approach includes the child’s doctor as well as other experts like pediatric oncologists and orthopedic surgeons.
 Treatment is best done at a children’s cancer center.

 The types of treatment used for osteosarcomas include: